 Is it legal to pay employees cash under the table?

 If an employee is paid cash under the table, their wages do not have tax withheld from them.
 Employers generally do not fill out the tax forms when they pay cash under the table, and they do not fill out W-2 forms with employee wages.
 When an employee is not recorded, they do not receive workers compensation or disability insurance, and they do not have the same benefits and rights.

 It is illegal to pay employees cash under the table as you are not fulfilling your tax or insurance duties to them.
 You will not be in compliance with federal and state employment laws.

 Is it illegal to pay employees cash?

 It is perfectly legal to pay employees in cash, but it can cause more complications than other payment methods.
 For one, it is harder to have accurate records of wages paid.
+As discussed above, Labor Code section 226(a) requires that an employer provide to its employee an accurate wage statement.
 It is also more complicated to accurately calculate payroll taxes.
 If you do not pay the necessary payroll taxes, you could be in trouble with the IRS.

 Downsides to paying employees in cash

 Every business operates differently and has different needs.
 If paying cash is easier for you, then go ahead and pay your employees in cash.
 However, there are a few things you need to keep in mind:

 - Safety risk – You may have to withdraw large amounts of cash for paying wages.
 It can be unsafe to carry or store that amount of money for a long period of time.
 There are increased risks of theft, or simply losing the money.